“Gee, it sure would be great to camouflage that green metal box in my yard,” you think to yourself while planning your landscaping project.

 You can place fences near a padmount transformer as long as you meet minimum clearances.
 Remember to avoid blocking the front side.
 If a fence runs along that side, a gate that swings away from the transformer front must be installed, as shown above.

-When planning what to plant near the transformer, consider the mature size and spread of a shrub or tree, which varies by species.
+When planning your landscaping near electrical equipment, consider the mature size and spread of a shrub or tree, which varies by species.
 This list includes compact varieties of popular shrubs that are safe to plant near a padmount transformer.

 Dwarf American cranberry bush (viburnum) – flowers and fruit